mattferris/fwkit/Readme.md

 ### rules.d

-This directory contains two sub-directories: `pre` and `post.
+This directory contains two sub-directories: `pre` and `post`.
 Files in the `pre` sub-directory are included before service rules, while files in the `post` sub-directory are included after the service rules.
 Files in either of these sub-directories must be suffixed with `.rules` in order to be included.

 ```
 # rules.d/pre/0default.rules